Review of the Summer Courses 2022

 During the entire summer universities, we will be operating a cafeteria offering a variety of warm and cold drinks, fruit and vegetables as well as sweets, all free of charge to participants and lecturers!

 Warm meals are offered at different locations on Campus of the University of Bremen and are at your own expense.
 An info sheet “Meals on Campus” will be provided at the summer universities’ registration office for all participants and lecturers.
-Students can apply for a special pass on site at the Mensa Bremen to get reduced student prices for meals provided on campus.
+Participants can receive a special card on site at the summer school office to get reduced student prices for meals on campus of Bremen University, especially at the cantine (the Mensa Bremen).

 [top]